Jim Doom: Blackest Night #0!

 HAL: “…And Robin’s insisting that Bruce isn’t really gone.”

 BARRY: “He’s holding onto hope.
 That’s what Dick always gave Batman.”

 HAL: “I meant Tim Drake, Barry.
 You haven’t met him yet.
 He’s the current Robin.”

 BARRY: “Right.
 Tim Drake.
 I like him already.”

 I mean how sweet is that?
 Barry learns a little about the new Robin, but the readers learn a ton about Barry, and count me among the readers who needed to learn about Barry, particularly after not liking him much post-Flash: Rebirth #1.
 But what is so cool about this is that these two guys who have returned from the dead are having the luxury of reminiscing on their deaths as part of a conversation, all the while the threat of the Black Lanterns is looming overhead.

 Honorable Mention: Giant Size Old Man Logan.
 This took forever but it was so worth it, even if it had Wolverine in yet another Men in Black ending.
 This has been one of my favorite comic stories of all time.

 Here were our favorite single issues in previous years:

 Jim Doom: (tie) Captain America #34 and Batman #681

-Doom DeLuise says: The Man Called Nova: Annual #1
+Doom DeLuise: The Man Called Nova: Annual #1